tsaaard/Activity-04-Alforque/README.md

-# pHOTO RECOGNITION USING PYTHON OPENCV
+# PHOTO RECOGNITION USING PYTHON OPENCV

 Recognize the image if its colored, grayscale, or transparent